masterrite/SnapRSS/README.md

 Download the `-setup.exe` installer from the repository's Releases page and run.

-To get updates, enter the repository as `masterrite/SnapRSS` under **Settings → Updates**.
-SnapRSS then checks three minutes after starting and once a day, and shows a bar when a new version is ready.
+SnapRSS checks for updates three minutes after starting and once a day.
+It shows a bar when a new version is ready.

 ## Moving from QuiteRSS